 Heritage Christian School

-Heritage Christian School is a new school with a prestigious legacy.
+Heritage Christian School is a new school in Northridge, California, with a prestigious legacy.
 It was created in July 2012 by the acquisition of Los Angeles Baptist Middle School/High School by Hillcrest Christian School.
 HCS offers young people a challenging college preparatory education, interwoven with Judeo-Christian religious and spiritual values.
 HCS believes that in order for students to develop their greatest potential, the formative school years (TK-12) should be directed toward an understanding of the love of God, a love for fellow human beings, and a love of knowledge.
 HCS fosters a nurturing environment in which students’ spiritual, intellectual, physical, social and artistic abilities can grow and expand.

-Heritage Christian School is accredited by the Association of Christian Schools International, the Western Association of Schools and Colleges and Discovery Program is affiliated with the National Institute for Learning Development.
+-Heritage Christian School is accredited by the Association of Christian Schools International, the Western Association of Schools and Colleges and Discovery Program is affiliated with the National Institute for Learning Development.
 Additionally, HCS is a member of the Association of Christian Schools International, the California Scholarship Federation, and the California Interscholastic Federation.

 Heritage Christian School encourages students to participate in competitive sports, while achieving high academic standards, and displaying excellent sportsmanship.
-We provide coaches who are believers in Christ and examples to their players.

 High School Boys’ Cross Country